deja-vu-platform/deja-vu/packages/schematics/README.md

 - `ng new --collection=@deja-vu/schematics --conceptName=name` -
     create a new concept with the given name
     (cannot be run inside an Angular project)
-- `ng generate @deja-vu/schematics:action --conceptName=conceptName
+- `ng generate @deja-vu/schematics:component --conceptName=conceptName
-    --actionName=actionName` - create an action in a concept (must be run inside the `actionName` concept directory)
+    --componentName=componentName` - create an component in a concept (must be run inside the `componentName` concept directory)